6 min read

 Celebrating milestones at work should go beyond years of service and employee recognition programs.
 Establishing milestones and recognizing team achievements when they’re met should also be a reason to celebrate.

 “What gets measured, gets done.”
-This goes for your team.
-The first step is to establish the milestones for your team to achieve.
+This holds true for your team.
+The first step is to establish the milestones your team needs to achieve.
 Break down the ultimate goal into smaller, time-bound goals that will act as your milestones.
 Ensure each milestone is a SMART goal: specific, measurable, attainable, relevant, and time-based.

-It is important to break down a large goal into smaller ones, as the journey is long, and celebrating milestones throughout will help keep the team motivated, productive, and engaged to see it through to the end.
+Breaking down a large goal into smaller ones is crucial because the journey is long, and celebrating milestones throughout will help keep the team motivated, productive, and engaged.
+Each milestone celebration acts as a reminder of progress and achievement, encouraging the team to continue working towards the final goal with renewed energy and focus.

 It is that simple.
 A simple thank you to your team can go a long way.
 In one U.S. study, where they surveyed 1,500 employees, they found that 75% agreed that motivation and morale would improve if their manager thanked them in real-time for a job well done.
 Showing your appreciation not only fulfills what your employees are seeking but there are also positive rewards to those delivering it.
 It has been found that gratitude helps people feel more positive emotions, deal with adversity, and build stronger relationships.